leticiaSS15/crud_hive/README.md

-# hive_crud
+# Crud with Flutter and Hive

-A new Flutter project.
+A Tasks project made with flutter and usage a Hive local database.

 ## Getting Started